 Concentration – A driver needs to pay attention to several different things at once; their speed, their traffic lane, other drivers, road signs and signals, and so on.
 If a driver’s concentration wavers and they miss any of those things, then there is a good chance that they could end up causing an accident.

-Coordination – Hand-eye coordination is highly important for drivers because they need to be able to press the right pedal and manipulate the steering wheel in emergency situations.
+Coordination – Hand-eye coordination is highly important for drivers because they need to be able to press the right pedal and manipulate the steering wheel in emergencies.
 Alcohol can impair coordination, which can make emergency maneuvers difficult to perform under pressure.

 Judgment – Any person who has ever been drunk can tell you about the bad decisions they have made.
 If a bad decision happens behind the wheel, then it could be the difference between getting into an accident or avoiding one.